 His campaign proposal called for immediately canceling a minimum of $10,000 in student debt per person as a response to the pandemic, as well as forgiving all undergraduate tuition-related federal student debt from two- and four-year public colleges and universities for those borrowers earning up to $125,000 a year.

 How many households could benefit?

-About 19% of households that have total incomes below $125,000 have student loan debt, according to Matthew Chingos, vice president of education data and policy at the Urban Institute.
+About 19% of households that have total incomes below $125,000 have student loan debt, according to an analysis done earlier this year by Matthew Chingos, vice president of education data and policy at the Urban Institute.
 He based the estimation on the 2019 Survey of Consumer Finances conducted by the Federal Reserve.

-That means about 81% of households below the income threshold don’t have student loan debt and would not see a benefit if Biden takes new action.
+That means about 81% of households who earn less than $125,000 a year don’t have student loan debt and would not see a benefit if Biden takes new action.

 Most households would still not benefit even if the President did not put an income threshold in place.
 Only about 18% of households with incomes above $125,000 have student debt.

 How much debt could be canceled?